achalddave/zxing-lib/README.md

-# Zxing lib for glass
+# Custom zxing lib for glass

 Patches [zxing-lib](https://github.com/kennydude/zxing-lib) to work with Glass.
+Also contains various changes for a Glass app I'm working on.

 ===
 Original README: